NVIDIA/NeMo/README.md

 <a id="markdown-model-size-recommendation" name="model-size-recommendation"></a>

 For users who do not know what model size they wish to train, our tool is capable of recommending a model size, given the hardware and training constraints.
-If you know the number of GPUs, the TFLOPS per GPU, the maximum time to train, and the number of tokens to train for, then our tool can recommend a model size that can be trained with the specified hardware and time constraints.
+If the number of GPUs, the TFLOPS per GPU, the maximum time to train, and the number of tokens to train for are known, then the tool can recommend a model size that can be trained with the specified hardware and time constraints.

 For example, if the user has 20 NVIDIA DGX nodes available (80GB GPU memory), and wants to train a